-According to the Housing Act 2004, a House in Multiple Occupation, or HMO, is a building, or part of a building, that is occupied by persons who do not form a single household - in other words, are not family members.
+According to the Housing Act 2004, a House in Multiple Occupation, or HMO, is a building, or part of a building, that is occupied by 3 or more persons who do not form a single household - in other words, are not family members.
 For example:

 Please note, the rules regarding which properties count as HMOs for Council Tax, are different to the rules regarding which properties count as HMOs for licensing purposes.

 Since April 2010, all landlords must apply for planning permission when converting a property into a House in Multiple Occupation (HMO).
 An application for planning permission will not be required where there are not more than six person living together as a single household.